Aarnya-Jain/CodexDB/README.md

 CREATE TABLE students VALUES (id , name );
 INSERT INTO students VALUES (1, "John Doe");
 SELECT * FROM students WHERE id = 1;
 ```

+- Kindly refer to [Syntax Reference](syntaxreference.md) for more information.